lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-11-17-Cauchy-Schwarz-example.md

 ---
 layout: post
-title:  "An Experiment: The Cauchy-Schwarz Inequality"
+title:  "An Experiment: The Cauchy–Schwarz Inequality"
 usemathjax: true
-tags: examples, Isabelle, Cauchy-Schwarz inequality
+tags: examples, Isabelle, Cauchy–Schwarz inequality
 ---

-The [Cauchy-Schwarz inequality](https://en.wikipedia.org/wiki/Cauchy–Schwarz_inequality) is a well-known fact about vector inner products: $\mid\,\langle \mathbf{u},\mathbf{v} \rangle\,\mid^2 \le \langle \mathbf{u},\mathbf{u}\rangle \langle \mathbf{v},\mathbf{v}\rangle$.
+The [Cauchy–Schwarz inequality](https://en.wikipedia.org/wiki/Cauchy–Schwarz_inequality) is a well-known fact about vector inner products.
 It comes in various forms that any mathematician is expected to recognise.

 ### A successful search

-During discussions with colleagues, the question came up: is Cauchy-Schwarz available in the Isabelle/HOL libraries?
+During discussions with colleagues, the question came up: is Cauchy–Schwarz available in the Isabelle/HOL libraries?
 I got a quick answer, thanks to the [SErAPIS search engine](https://behemoth.cl.cam.ac.uk/search/index.php?cat=1).
 I typed the phrase into the "concept" box and immediately got several close hits.
 (It helps that the theorem names actually match!)

 <pre class="source">
 <span class="keyword1"><span class="command">lemma</span></span> Cauchy_Schwarz_ineq<span class="main">:</span>